-An interview featuring myself, Rachel, Michael Ramsden, and Nadine on the topic of student mission and European Evangelism Student Conference.
+An interview featuring Kristi, Rachel, Michael Ramsden, and Nadine on the topic of student mission and European Evangelism Student Conference.

 Bethinking.org reviews and articles.

-Kristi thoroughly enjoyed being interviewed by Luke Cawley for his book (despite his repeated references to her and cake).
+Kristi enjoyed being interviewed by Luke Cawley for his book (despite his repeated references to her and cake).
 Luke spoke with Kristi about leading seeker bible studies.
-The book can be bought through Amazon, but a snippet can read through google books.
+If you're interested, the book can be bought through Amazon, but a snippet can read through google books.